wyhitcs/team-letsencrypt/draftv1.md

 The other contributors are either users of let’s encrypt or github users who are interested in this project.
 Their contributions are mainly about improving command line, fixing bugs and format.
-In the documentation, the team mentions that let’s encrypt is a beta software containing plenty of bugs.
-Thus, there is a lot of work to be done to improve user-friendliness.
+As a BETA software, Let's Encrypt has some many bugs to fix.

 ### Users